dermariusz/functt/README.md

  * functional interface
  * use of c++14 features
- * simple to integrate into own codebase because it only consists of one header
+ * simple to integrate into another codebase because it only consists of one header

 ## Example Usage